ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

     station_id,
     station_name
 from {{ ref('stg_station') }} as d
-where station is not null
+where station_id is not null
 )
 select
     ns.station_id,